CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.2.4 Remote maintenance.md

 #### OPS.2.4.M21 Creating a contingency plan for remote maintenance failure (A)

-In the context of emergency preparedness, a concept should be developed to minimize the consequences of failure of remote maintenance components and what to do in case of failure.
+As part of emergency preparedness, a concept should be developed to minimize the consequences of failure of remote maintenance components and what to do in the event of a failure.
 The emergency plan should ensure that malfunctions, damage and consequential damage are minimized, and that timely restoration of normal operation takes place.
 In the case of high availability, the infrastructure of the remote maintenance should be checked for criticality by means of a business impact analysis.

 Further aspects of emergency planning are dealt with in the block in the module * DER.4 Emergency Management *.